2019 Dayton shooting: Shooting

 Two hours before the shooting, the gunman was seen entering Blind Bob's, a bar on East 5th Street in the downtown Oregon Historic District of Dayton, accompanied by his brother and a friend.
 At about 12:13 a.m., Betts split from the two and was recorded leaving Blind Bob's.
 Betts then went to the nearby Ned Peppers Bar, where he stayed for about 30 minutes.
 During this time, Betts texted his friend to come to Ned Peppers along with his brother.
 The friend replied to Betts that he was at Blind Bob's with Bett's brother, that he was going to get tacos with him, and that he was going to leave after an hour.

 Betts eventually left the Ned Peppers Bar at 12:44 a.m. and headed to his car, which was parked behind the nearby Thai 9 restaurant.
 There, Betts took out several items from the trunk of his car.
 He put on body armor, a jacket for the band The Acacia Strain, a balaclava-type mask, earmuffs, and a backpack before walking to an alleyway that runs next to Blind Bob's, stopping behind the bar for about nine minutes to ready his gun and the rest of his outfit.
 An ejected live round from the shooter's firearm was later discovered in that location by police.

 The shooting began at around 1:05 a.m., when Betts began walking north towards East 5th Street.
-He was carrying an AR-pattern pistol chambered in .223-caliber and equipped with a 100-round drum magazine.
+He was carrying an AR-pattern pistol chambered in .223 Remington and equipped with a 100-round drum magazine.
 As Betts walked up the alley, he encountered a man who was returning to his car behind the bar; Betts did not shoot him, and the two even greeted each other.
 The man noticed Betts wearing hearing protection and a mask.
 Soon after, Betts reached the intersection with East 5th Street, encountering and firing four shots at Saeed Saleh, killing him.
 The bullets also fatally struck Betts' brother and wounded his friend, who were standing in line at a taco cart in front of Blind Bob's.